 Configuration

-Generally, SOLR 5.3 configuration may be used in SOLR 6.0.
+The SOLR 5.3 configuration can generally be used in SOLR 6.0.

 hybris\config\solr\instances\default\configsets\default\conf ->